lucasquemelli/Introduction-to-Data-Analytics/README.md

 The first, the second and the third charts are, respectively, for: (a & b), (d & e) and (g & h).

+Solution: the product of perpendicular vectors is zero.
+Therefore, the dot product for the vectors (g & h) is not zero.

 # Here is a link with commonly-used pre-defined functions in Python: